Hilton Head island's "high" season is from about Easter to Labor Day. Outside of

 say, parking is a challenge here, although there is a lot of it.
 If you don't

-arrive early, plan to walk fairly long distances (at least for children).
+arrive early, take the complementary jitney or plan to walk fairly long distances (at least for children).

 Tuesdays are good times to go to restaurants, miniature golf, etc, away from